 4. Find support

 I probably don’t have to tell you that raising kids is a long journey!
 We all need encouragement, quality resources, and support to get us through rough phases – or even tough days.
 This support should include resources for your bilingual parenting and your child’s language learning.
-Support for your bilingual parenting might be books, websites, or blogs where you find information and encouragement.
+Support for your bilingual parenting might be books, parenting groups, or websites like this one where you find information and encouragement.
 Take a look at my top 5 bilingual parenting book recommendations.
-It might also include parenting groups, family, or friends who can support you in sticking with your language goals for your children.
+It might also include family or friends who can support you in sticking with your language goals for your children.